Chuck Swan State Forest

 (for more hunting details follow Related Links below)

 Also, be aware of increased traffic activity on the state forest roads during Raccoon hunts (Nov.
-6-12, 2016) and Coyote hunts (Jun.
-5 - Aug.
-13, 2017).
-The forest is not closed during those activities.
+5-11, 2017); Hunters must check out by 1 a.m.
+All raccoons must be checked in.
+One raccoon per party.
+A party is defined as all the occupants of a single vehicle.
+The forest is not closed during these activities.

 For More Information